camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 ![processId](./img/zeebe-modeler-advanced-process-id.png)

-This process includes a service task and an XOR gateway.
+6. This process includes a service task and an XOR gateway.
 Select the service task and fill in the properties.
-Set the **Type** to `test-worker`.
+7. Set the **Type** to `test-worker`.

 ![process](./img/zeebe-modeler-advanced.png)

-Deploy the new process.
+8. Deploy the new process.

 </TabItem>
 </Tabs>

-Now you can connect a worker for the configured service task:
+Now, you can connect a worker for the configured service task:

 ```bash
 zbctl create worker test-worker --handler "echo {\"return\":\"Pong\"}"